eoli3n/eoli3n.github.io/archlinux/_posts/2020-05-09-zfs-bootenvs.md

 test  NR      /                 2020-05-09 12:33
 ```

+From the man page:
+> The Active column displays an N on the boot environment currently booted, and a R on the activate boot environment.

 Sounds solid, and simple to manage, far than my previous try with BTRFS.
 I will probably write a pacman hook to automate the process before each upgrades.